vinfreecs/genga/Documentation.md

 # Compilation #
+GENGA must be compiled for a specific GPU compute capability.
+The compute capability corresponds to the GPU generation, and a list of all Nvidia GPUS with their compute capabilities can be found here: https://developer.nvidia.com/cuda-gpus .

-GENGA can be compiled with the given Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
+GENGA can then be compiled with the given Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
 For example use 'make SM=20' for compute capability of 2.0, or 'make SM=35' for 3.5.

-A list of all GPUS can be found here: https://developer.nvidia.com/cuda-gpus .
+For example use:
+make SM=35 for Tesla K20
+make SM=52 for GeForce GTX 980
+make SM=60 for Tesla P100
+make SM=61 for GeForce GTX 1080 ti

+When GENGA is compiled for a newer compute capability then the GPU is able to run, the the following error message will appear by running GENGA:
+`FGAlloc  error = 13 = invalid device symbol`.

+## GCC version ##
+It can happen that the used CUDA version needs an alder GCC version than the current one on the system.
+In that case, either a newer CUDA version, or an older gcc version should be installed.
+Use the following compile option to tell CUDA to use an older GCC version (in that example 7.0):
+`-ccbin=g++-7`.

 # Starting GENGA #
 GENGA can be startet with